somdipdey/Custom-Task-and-Custom-Task-Pool/README.md

 # Console Output Screenshots

-#### Custom Tasks running sequentially and in order on different threads:
+#### Custom Tasks running sequentially and in order but on different threads:
 ![Alt text](https://user-images.githubusercontent.com/8515608/31317915-588af37a-ac41-11e7-89be-af4727b0e24e.PNG "Custom Tasks running sequentially and in order on different threads")

 #### Main thread Id is different from the custom tasks' thread Id: